The Complete OBD Software Stack for Telematics Hardware

 - a boost to 5V for J1850- (this line should also be pulled up to 5V)

 Yes!
-But not using basic OBD II communications.
+But not using basic OBD communications.
 Please click to our Odomatic page to read about this feature in the Odomatic library.

 OBDonUDS (J1979-2) is the new standard that extends traditional OBD II (J1979).
 J1979-2 will be a replacement standard for OBD II in 2027.
 If you are interested in learning more about OBDonUDS register here for our free webinar and white paper series that begins in Q1 2024.